-So it is hard for me to make the transition from your success in 1986 to today, and it really puts a real burden on the shoulders of
+So it is hard for me to make the transition from your success in 1986 to today, and it really puts a real burden on the shoulders of our chairman and ranking member.

 Mr. PACKWOOD.
-Well, that is why this committee-at least in Bill's and my era, there was much more nonpartisanship in the

-Senate than there apparently is today.
+Well, that is why this committee-at least in Bill's and my era, there was much more nonpartisanship in the Senate than there apparently is today.